damianohienmhen/IBM/index.md

 ## <img src="./kmeans.png" class="img-responsive" align = "center" alt="Florida"> <img>

 Data from 2020 was used in the analysis as it provided the most complete dataset the API provided.
+The K-Means Machine Learning Algorithm was used to cluster the data points.
 The colored points represent the various major cities in Florida.
 Each of the 65 cities have now been classified across 3 different categories.
 They are described as follows:

 1. Clusters in Purple - These points have the highest averages across each of the the variables under study.
 These points are recognized to have the greatest potential for both solar and wind generating assets.
 2. Clusters in Light Green - These points show high means across each of the variables described in the analysis.
 They have been identified to have the 2nd best alternative for renewable energy assets.